stanley-gu/standardsCh/chapter.md

 #### Practical Considerations

 Whereas CellML is very general, SBML is more specific, as result, the storage requirement for SBML is much less.
-It takes on average roughly 1.5Kbytes to store a single chemical transformation in SBML Level 2 (compared to 5K for CellML).
+It takes on average roughly 1.5 kilobytes to store a single chemical transformation in SBML Level 2 (compared to 5 kilobytes for CellML).
 Interestingly it only takes roughly 50 to 100 bytes to store single transformations in raw binary format where there is minimal extraneous syntax.
 Some readers may feel that with todays cheap storage technologies, that discussions on storage requirements is unnecessary.
 Indeed for small models it